Albert Davis Taylor

-Albert Davis (“A.D.”)
-Taylor (1883–1951) was an American landscape architect and author, notable for his many gardens and his promotion of garden shows.
+Albert Davis Taylor (July 8, 1883 – January 8, 1951) was an American landscape architect and author, notable for his many gardens and his promotion of garden shows.
 He designed parks and other public works, subdivisions and private estates, primarily in Ohio.

-Taylor was born in Carlisle, Massachusetts to Nathaniel A. and Ellen F. (Davis) Taylor.
-He received an A.B. from Boston College in 1905 and an M.L.A. from the College of Agriculture at Cornell University in 1906, where he taught until 1908.
+Taylor was born July 8, 1883, in Carlisle, Massachusetts to Nathaniel A. Davis and Ellen F. Taylor.
+He received his Bachelor of Arts (B.A.) from Boston College in 1905 and his Master of Landscape Architecture (M.L.A.) from the College of Agriculture at Cornell University in 1906, where he taught until 1908.
 He then joined the office of Warren H. Manning, where he was influenced by Manning’s informal and naturalistic approach to landscape design as he worked on such projects as Stan Hywet Hall in Akron.

 In 1914 Taylor established his own practice in Cleveland, eventually opening a second office in Florida.
-His firm provided landscape design for the Van Sweringens’ Daisy Hill Estate in Cleveland, J.J.
-Emery’s Peterloon Estate in Cincinnati, the H.H.
-Timken Estate in Canton, and Julius Fleischmann’s Winding Creek Farm.
+His firm provided landscape design for the Van Sweringens’ Daisy Hill Estate in Cleveland, J. J. Emery’s Peterloon Estate in Cincinnati, the H. H. Timken Estate in Canton, and Julius Fleischmann’s Winding Creek Farm.
 The office also designed the Avondale subdivision in Akron and the Rookwood subdivision in Cincinnati.
-During the Depression, Taylor participated in a number of CWA projects.
+During the Great Depression, Taylor participated in a number of CWA projects.
 The following is a partial list of public works on which his firm worked: